scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 ### Create managed node groups

-This section will help you to create two managed node groups for Scalar DL deployment.
+This section will guide you to create two managed node groups for Scalar DL deployment.
 Create a managed node group for ledger and envoy deployment, and create another managed node group for deploying logs and metrics collection agents.

 [Create a managed node group](https://docs.aws.amazon.com/eks/latest/userguide/create-managed-node-group.html) with the above requirements and recommendations.